metno/pyaerocom/docs/tut03_intro_class_ReadGriddedMulti.rst

-The ``pyaerocom.ReadGriddedMulti`` class provides an interface to import multiple variables for an arbitrary number of gridded datasets (e.g. model data, level3 satellite data) and within a specific time interval.
+The ``pyaerocom.ReadGriddedMulti`` class provides an interface to import multiple variables for an arbitrary number of gridded datasets (e.g. model data, level 2 satellite data) and within a specific time interval.
 It makes large use of the ``ReadGridded`` class that provides an interface for importing results from a single dataset.